koutraki/koutraki.github.io/_teaching/2015-fall-teaching-2.md

 date: 2015-01-09
 location: "Cergy, France"
 ---
-Teaching assistant for the fall semenster of 2015.
+Teaching assistant for the fall semester of 2015.

 Responsibilities
 =======